gm3/boom-tools/README.md

 ## Summary

-This is a tool that can randomize GameObject layers in Unity, materials  with the feature to export to VRM using uniVRM runtime export example.
+This is a tool that can randomize GameObject layersy, and materials with the feature to export to VRM using uniVRM runtime export example.
 The editor tools can be configured to export a batch of NFTs along with the erc-721 metadata saved to file.

 ## Dependencies
-- This project was made with Unity 2019.4.31.f1
+- This project was made with Unity
 - https://unity3d.com/get-unity/download
 - This project uses the `uniVRM` package for runtime VRM export
 - https://github.com/vrm-c/UniVRM